beom529/notes/Class/CS7610/Lab3/Ben 질문 Lab3.md

 		- [ ] Can Proposal Value can be a string?
 - [ ] Learner
 	- [ ] No instructions about "Learner" - Should I have to include a learner handling?
 And what?

+1. Would the Proposer itself be counted towards the PREPARE quorum?
+2. When would Proposer COMMIT accepted value?
+Is it when sending "ACCEPT" message or after finishing retrieving "ACCEPT_ACK" from the quorum?
+More specifically, when does the Proposer print the "CHOSE" message?